 If you own two vehicles and never use them simultaneously, you can apply for interchangeable number plates (plaques interchangeables).
 This arrangement allows you to insure both vehicles under a single policy, often at a reduced rate, since only one vehicle is on the road at any given time.
 You will also benefit from a lower annual vehicle tax, although you will need to pay the tax corresponding to the more expensive or more powerful vehicle.

 Once the insurance policy is signed and confirmed, the insurer sends the proof of insurance directly to the cantonal vehicles office (OCV or SAN in Vaud) electronically.
+If you move to Geneva from another canton and need the proof of insurance, simply contact your insurer and they will usually do it quickly and free of charge.
+You can then visit this pageExternal link icon to check if the OCV has received it before going there in person.